 I started by playing around with some of my photos of these features, cutting and combining them to distort perspective.
 Then filled in the gaps with drawings in oil pastel, pastel and graphite.
 I enjoy working in this way – seeing what I can discover through manipulating what I am given within set bounds of existing photos.

 I enjoyed this exercise.
 Drawing again and again in this way help to hone in on what one really wants to convey in the image.
 And enables more lively mark-making once one is sufficiently familiar with the image.
 But in this project I did not explore this potential to the full.
 I found the photo collages more exciting.
 I intended to go back to the sketches to see how to combine these into a finished illustration, and also explore the different impacts of different media as suggested in my tutor feedback.
-But in the end I did not revisit this particular image, but practised the approach much more in Assignments 2 and 4 for my images of Aldeburgh and Cambridge.
-And look to develop an imaginary narrative with more sketches and images from the British Museum later when my drawing and perspective skills have improved.
+In the end I did not revisit this particular image, but different approaches to line and drawing in subsequent projects and assignments, particularly Illustrator style experiments in Project 1.4 Rooms , and Assignment 2 for my images of Cambridge and Assignment 4 for my images of Aldeburgh.
+I look to develop an imaginary narrative with more sketches and images from the British Museum at Viscom level 3 when my drawing and perspective skills have improved.

 Using photos as the basis for illustration can help produce dynamic drawings, particularly in situations where weather and/or other physical conditions make sketching on the spot difficult.
 Using photos in this way allows capturing of more dramatic viewpoints and perspectives – if the original photos are well composed for this, or accompanied by annotation.